 🥣 Soup Beans and Cornbread

 In eastern Kentucky, especially in the Appalachian region, soup beans and cornbread are foundational comfort foods.
-Pinto beans are slow‑cooked with ham hock or bacon and served with skillet‑baked cornbread, chopped onions, and sometimes fried potatoes.
+Pinto beans are slow‑cooked with ham hock or bacon and then served with skillet‑baked cornbread, chopped onions, and sometimes fried potatoes.
 This dish reflects the simplicity and resourcefulness of mountain cooking.

 🥗 Benedictine